Yash0470/Customer_churn_prediction/README.md

 We are using some classification algorithm to model customers who have left, using Python tools such as pandas for data manipulation and matplotlib for visualizations.

-Steps Involved to Predict Customer Churn
+Steps Involved :
-Importing Libraries
+Importing Libraries,
-Loading Dataset
+Loading Dataset,
-Exploratory Data Analysis
+Exploratory Data Analysis,
-Outliers using IQR method
+Outliers using IQR method,
-Cleaning and Transforming Data
+Cleaning and Transforming Data,
-One-hot Encoding
+One-hot Encoding,
-Rearranging Columns
+Rearranging Columns,
-Feature Scaling
+Feature Scaling,
-Feature Selection
+Feature Selection,
-Prediction using Logistic Regression
+Prediction using Logistic Regression,
-Prediction using Support Vector Classifier
+Prediction using Support Vector Classifier,
-Prediction using Decision Tree Classifier
+Prediction using Decision Tree Classifier,
 Prediction using KNN Classifier